LCA-CI-builds-repair/deepchecks/README.md

    ~ ----------------------------------------------------------------------------
    ~ Copyright (C) 2021-2023 Deepchecks (https://www.deepchecks.com)
    ~
-   ~ This file is part of Deepchecks.
+   ~ This file is part of Dee[Book a demo for more information](https://deepchecks.com/book-demo/) about the offering.checks.
    ~ Deepchecks is distributed under the terms of the GNU Affero General ~ Public License (version 3 or later).
    ~ You should have received a copy of the GNU Affero General Public License